Tushar292004/Excel-Data-Importer/README.md

 # Excel Data Importer

 ## Overview
 Excel Data Importer is an assignment project for the Full Stack Developer Internship.
 This project enables seamless importing, validation, and management of Excel (.xlsx) files.
+You can use provided test files also for testing or refference.

 ## Tech Stack Used
 - **Scripting Language:** TypeScript